ArkaJU/U-Net-Satellite/README.md

 ### Training

 The model was trained for 30 epochs and took about 3 hours on colab GPU.
-After 30 epochs, the model training accuracy was about 97% and validation accuracy was about 95.25%.
+After 30 epochs, the training Dice score and Jaccard index were 0.8918 and  0.9754.
+Corresponding validation metrics were 0.7533 and 0.9527.
 The training vs validation loss is shown below :